ZhangY2018/Reflection/README.md

+# Relfction 7
+## 3/9/18
+This week I learned how to use loop in python.
+To use it to literate over elements of a sequence.
+And to use the keyword "break" to break out from a loop.
+And I also learned the while loop It tells the computer to do something as long as the condition is met it's construct consists of block of code and a condition.

+---

 # Reflection 6
 ## 3/1/2018
 This week I learn how to make a program that can makes different responds based on the range of numbers.
 And how to use right command to let user's answer to change the word case.
 I still learned how to change users' answer's color.
 Finally, I learned to create a program which is kind of like a guess game, it can be really crazy if user made bad decision.